-\begin{lemma} Let $X$ be an $(n+1)$--acyclic, finite dimensional, locally linear cell complex and let $W$ be an $n$--acyclic quasi--linear PL--Morse function on $X$.
-Assume that $W$ is either sharp or linear.
+\begin{lemma} Let $X$ be an $(n+1)$--acyclic, finite dimensional, locally linear cell complex and let $W$ be an $n$--acyclic linear PL--Morse function on $X$.
+Assume that $W$ is quasi--linear.
 Then $M(W)$ is $n$--acyclic. \end{lemma}

-\begin{proof} By the long exact sequence in relative homology for the pair $(X, M(W))$ and the fact that $\widetilde{H}_k(X;\Z) = 0$ for $k \leq n +1$, the connecting homomorphism
+\begin{proof} By the long exact sequence in relative homology for the pair $(X, M(W))$ and the fact that $\HH_k(X;\Z) = 0$ for $k \leq n +1$, the connecting homomorphism